TonPlaygramBot/TonPlaygramWebApp/README.md

 ## Setup

 1. Copy `bot/.env.example` to `bot/.env` and fill in your credentials.
-This repository already contains an example token in `bot/.env`, but you should replace it with your own if deploying publicly:
+The example file shows the required variables:
    ```
    BOT_TOKEN=<your telegram bot token>
    MONGODB_URI=<your mongodb connection string>